vnckppl/niipre/README.md

-# niipre: A quick preview tool for nifti files1 #
+# niipre: A quick preview tool for nifti files #

 niipre was developed as a tool to quickly generate an overview of a nifti image and its header information.
 It is modeled after the Diffusion Tensor Imaging Toolkit quiclook plugin for OSX.